JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 | What do you need to do? | Are you subject to expectations or policies that require you to control access to the data, restrict use of the data, or share (or not share) the data (i.e. those meant to protect participant privacy).  | Do you need to abide by expectations or policies that require you to control access to the data, restrict use of the data, or share (or not share) the data (i.e. those set by copyright terms, data use agreements, etc). |
 | What do you want to do? | With your answers to the first two questions in mind, are there data sharing-related activities that you would like to pursue (i.e. to foster openness, reproducibility, etc) that exceed what is strictly required?  | With your answers to the first two questions in mind, are what uses of shared data would you like to pursue?  |

+## 6.2.
+Sharing and Not Sharing

-Sharing data is only helpful if the data is actually (re)usable.
-This chapter will circle back to these but, when sharing data, five additional questions need to be addressed.
+The chapter on [Understanding Data Management](https://johnborghi.github.io/Supporting_Scientific_Data/SSD_01_introduction) outlines the motivations for engaging in Good Data Management Practice.
+Many of those same motivations apply to data sharing.
+But sharing data is only worthwhile if the data is actually (re)usable.
+This chapter will circle back to and expand upon these but, when considering data sharing, researchers must ask themselvesL

 1. Is there a clear path for accessing the shared data?
 2. Is the data shared in a form or format that would allow it to be used by others?**